ivanceras/diwata/README.md

 - Infinite scrolling / loading of page on scrolling
 - User friendly granular search and filter
 - Diplay descriptive referred records. (ie: Instead of displaying the foreign_key value integer or uuid, display the referred records in such a way it is distinguisable by the user)
+- Well integrated with the browsers, clickable tables, records and tabs can be openned in a new window and displays the data as though clicking on it.

 Freeze row
 ![](https://raw.githubusercontent.com/ivanceras/ivanceras.github.io/master/diwata/diwata-freeze-row.gif)